ABC’s of Our Mexican Travels

 Q=Queso-Cheese!
 In many different forms.
 Fresh at the markets.
 Everything is not slathered with melted cheese here.
 THAT is the US version of Mexican.

 U=Universidad de Guadalajara has a state of the art medical school.
 Many of the doctors in the Lake area trained there.
+And many US doctors as well.

 X=xero means dry?
 Y=Yema (de huevo) is egg yolk.
 2 letters that aren’t used much.